Neil Funk: Education and career

 Funk grew up in Indianapolis and attended Syracuse University, graduating in 1969.
 His first broadcasting job was covering high school and college sports for a small radio station in Danville, Illinois.
 He quickly moved up the ranks to acquire a job with the Philadelphia 76ers' WIBG-radio broadcasting crew in 1976.
 After time broadcasting for the Kansas City Kings, Funk began doing television broadcasts for the Sixers in 1982.
 Partnering with Steve Mix, he won an Emmy Award in 1989.

 Funk joined the Chicago Bulls as a radio play-by-play announcer in 1991.
 On May 6, 2008, it was announced that Funk would replace Tom Dore (Comcast SportsNet Chicago) and Wayne Larrivee (WGN-TV) as the play-by-play man for Chicago Bulls games on television.

 In October 2019, it was announced that Funk would retire after the 2019–20 season, his 29th with the team.

-However amid the suspension of the 2019-20 NBA season due to the COVID-19 Pandemic, his final farewell was later scrapped with the March 10th game (where the Bulls beat the Cavaliers 108-103) becoming his final call.
+However amid the suspension of the 2019-20 NBA season due to the COVID-19 pandemic, his final farewell (where the Bulls were supposed to end their regular season by playing the Boston Celtics on April 15) was later scrapped with the March 10 game (where the Bulls beat the Cleveland Cavaliers 108-103) becoming his final overall call.

-On June 1, 2020 Adam Amin would later succeed Funk as the TV play-by-play broadcaster for the Bulls on NBC Sports Chicago, starting with the 2020–2021 season.
+On June 1, 2020, Adam Amin would later succeed Funk as the TV play-by-play broadcaster for the Bulls on NBC Sports Chicago, starting with the 2020–2021 season.